Data-Driven Linear Koopman Embedding for Networked Systems: Model-Predictive Grid Control: Introduction

-In contrast to \cite{powersys}, which utilizes a NN for learning only the basis functions for lifting, our KDNN has an encoder-decoder structure and is trained in an end-to-end manner learning the basis function, the linear Koopman operators associated with lifted states and control inputs, as well as the projection function.
-The encoder-decoder structure of our KDNN is supported by prior works in \cite{lusch2018deep,vehicle} for various other applications such as modeling vehicle dynamics or general nonlinear systems.
-The validity of the proposed KDNN-based MPC scheme has been established by implementing an emergency voltage recovery following a severe fault in the IEEE 39 Bus system.
-The performance and robustness of the framework is also demonstrated via $\pm 10 \%$ load variations around the nominal model that was used to learn the proposed KDNN-based linear embedding.
+The validity of the proposed KDNN-based MPC scheme is established by implementing an emergency voltage recovery scheme following a severe fault in the IEEE 39-bus system.
+The performance and robustness of the framework are also demonstrated via $\pm 10 \%$ load variations around the nominal model.
+The same model was also used to learn the KDNN-based linear embedding.